Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 Their eyes met, then simultaneously widened, and they scrambled back towards the sleeping cabin, Regaari beating her there despite his battered muscles.
 Ayma didn't need to get there first though.
 She was already feeling the urge to make a mournful keening noise, and the impulse only grew stronger when she saw the open compartment under Xiù's nest-bed.
 Xiù didn't own many personal effects, but they were all gone.

-"I'll...check the security footage."
+"I'll... check the security footage."
 Regaari said.
 "Check every compartment, just in case?"

 It was something to do, but Ayma didn't need to look very far.
 Glancing into the room containing Triymin's coffin was enough.